NAIG COMMENTS ON IOWA CROP PROGRESS AND CONDITION REPORT

 CROP REPORT

-The week began with below normal temperatures and counties in the northern half of Iowa received snow at mid-week before temperatures warmed to near normal by the week’s end.
-Statewide there were 1.5 days suitable for fieldwork for the week ending April 22, 2018, according to the USDA, National Agricultural Statistics Service.
-When conditions allowed farmers applied anhydrous and dry fertilizer to their fields and seeded oats with a few scattered reports of corn being planted.
+Iowa farmers had 6.3 days suitable for fieldwork during the week ending July 29, 2018, according to the USDA, National Agricultural Statistics Service.
+Activities for the week included harvesting hay and oats for grain, applying chemicals and moving grain.

-Topsoil moisture levels rated 3 percent very short, 7 percent short, 74 percent adequate and 16 percent surplus.
-Subsoil moisture levels rated 4 percent very short, 13 percent short, 72 percent adequate and 11 percent surplus.
-Northern Iowa has received an abundance of snow, while southern Iowa is in need of precipitation with south central Iowa the driest.
+Topsoil moisture levels rated 5 percent very short, 20 percent short, 71 percent adequate and 4 percent surplus.
+Subsoil moisture levels rated 6 percent very short, 17 percent short, 72 percent adequate and 5 percent surplus.
+Floodwaters continued to recede in northwest and north central Iowa while subsoil moisture levels rated short to very short remain above 70 percent in south central and southeastern Iowa.

-Twenty-three percent of the expected oat crop has been planted, almost 2 weeks behind last year and the 5-year average.
-Below normal temperatures have delayed oat emergence, with just 1 percent of the crop being reported as emerged, the lowest level at this time since 2001.
+Ninety-six percent of the corn crop has silked, 10 days ahead of last year and 2 weeks ahead of the 5-year average.
+Thirty-one percent of the corn crop has reached the dough stage or beyond, 5 days ahead of last year and 6 days ahead of average.
+Corn condition rated 78 percent good to excellent.
+Ninety percent of the soybean crop was blooming with 63 percent setting pods, 6 days ahead of last year and 8 days ahead of the average.
+Soybean condition rated 77 percent good to excellent.
+Ninety-seven percent of the oat crop was turning color or beyond, with 61 percent of the crop harvested for grain.
+Oat condition was rated 75 percent good to excellent.

-Extended winter conditions have delayed pasture development.
-Calving losses have been reported as higher than normal in areas of northern Iowa.
+The second cutting of alfalfa hay reached 93 percent complete, 11 days ahead of average.
+The third cutting of alfalfa hay was 13 percent complete, 1 day ahead of the average.
+Hay condition rated 68 percent good to excellent.
+Pasture conditions declined to 54 percent rated good to excellent.
+Cooler temperatures improved livestock conditions; however, drought conditions in the southern one-third of the State caused some cattle producers to rotate pasture and haul water.